echo-lalia/MicroHydra/README.md

 # Cardputer-MicroHydra
-MicroHydra is a simple MicroPython based app launcher designed for the M5Stack Cardputer.
+MicroHydra is a simple MicroPython based app launcher with some OS-like features.

 <p align="center">
   <img src="https://github.com/echo-lalia/Cardputer-MicroHydra/assets/108598670/15b78e4b-64fc-433a-86d3-979362abd9ab" alt="Microhydra Banner"/>
 </p>

 *MicroHydra is currently going through a major overhaul to enable multi-platform support.
 Many features and APIs will likely undergo significant change by version 2.0.*
-*You can find these changes in the experimental-multiplatform branch.*
 please use the "releases" section for stable versions of MicroHydra.

 This code was built with MicroPython v1.23.0 (preview), for a Generic ESP32-S3 controller.